What is Range?

 How to Calculate Range?

 Unlike other measures of dispersion such as standard deviation that requires tedious calculations, the range can be calculated easily.
-In order to find the range in a dataset, you should do the following steps:
+In order to find the range in a dataset, you do the following:

 - In the given dataset, find the minimum and maximum values.